rtrppl/orgrr/readme.md

-# orgrr
+# orgrr - org-roam-ripgrep

 ![orgrr-show-backlinks](/orgrr-show-backlinks.png)

 Orgrr is a minimalist but complete note-taking system for Emacs.
-Its intended purpose is the creation and management of a [Zettelkasten-like system](https://www.youtube.com/watch?v=qRSCKSPMuDc), e.g. many small notes that can easily be linked together.
+Its intended purpose is the creation and management of a [Zettelkasten-like system](https://www.youtube.com/watch?v=qRSCKSPMuDc).

 These are the primary functions orgrr provides: